Liu-Hy/GenoTex/README.md

      - `Coefficient`: The corresponding coefficients in the trained regression model
      - `Absolute Coefficient`: The absolute values of these coefficients

    The gene symbols are ranked by importance (absolute coefficient in Lasso models).
-The `cv_performance` part is used mainly for model validation and diagnostics, not part of our benchmark evaluation.
+The `cv_performance` part is included for model validation purposes.

 5. **Metadata Structure**: